 - Help others see their strengths

-Want to learn how you can reduce physician burnout and promote healthy physician leadership?
+Want to learn how you can reduce, deal with physician burnout, and promote healthy physician leadership?

 Get my Anti-Burnout Physician Leadership checklist for further FREE tips on how to combat physician burnout.

 Every organization has a leader, from presidents to department chiefs to CEOs, CFOs, CMOs, and even CROs (Chief Risk Officers).
 So what is a CLO?
 It’s the most important one of all: Chief Life Officer.
 It’s a position that is open in each of our lives but the one that’s least likely to be filled.